-In 2022 the students of Our Lady Help of Christian's School participated in a range of enrichment activities.
+In 2023 the students of Our Lady Help of Christian's School participated in a range of enrichment activities.
 They appreciated the many valued opportunities including:

-Robotics - SpheroBOLT, 3D printer, Lego ev3
+- Robotics SpheroBOLT, 3D printer, Lego ev3

-3D printing
+- 3D printing

-Annual Public Speaking Competition
+- Annual Public Speaking Competition

-Chess Club
+- · Chess Club

-Reading Eggs / Mathletics
+- Reading Eggs / Mathletics

-ICAS / Maths Olympiad
+- ICAS / Maths Olympiad

-School swimming carnival
+- · School swimming carnival

-Dance Fever / taekwondo / soccer
+- Dance Fever / taekwondo / soccer

-Social justice initiatives including St Vincent de Paul Hamper Appeal and Sock-it-to-Poverty
+- Social justice initiatives including Project Compassion Caritas, St Vincent de Paul

-Band and instrumental programme
+- Hamper Appeal and Socktober

-PATCH Social Skills Lunch Club
+- Band and instrumental programme

-Dads in the Classroom
+- PATCH Social Skills Lunch Club

-The students also enjoyed working online through the Google Classroom and Seesaw platforms.
+- · Dads in the Classroom

-This was the students' first year offsite at our temporary location at Pennant Hills.
-At the end of the first year, all the students' agreed that one of their favourite aspects with being offsite was catching the bus each day from Epping.
+This was the students' second year offsite at our temporary location at Pennant Hills.
+At the end of the second year, all the students agreed that one of their favourite aspects with being offsite was still catching the bus each day from Epping.
 They are enjoying the social aspect of the bus trip - spending time with their friends and it is like an excursion every day.